rescript-lang/rescript-compiler/CONTRIBUTING.md

 ## Initialize submodules

-After a frech checkout or deep clean, do:
+After a fresh checkout or deep clean, do:

 ```
 git submodule init